Nuevo Laredo: Economy

 Nuevo Laredo (along with Laredo, Texas) is the most important trade border crossing of Latin America (approximately 8500 trucks cross the border each day).
 Its geographical position has enabled this city to grow and specialize in the international trade business.
 Nuevo Laredo has a very developed logistics and transportation industry, complemented with a variety of hotel chains, restaurants and a cultural center where events such as the Tamaulipas International Festival take place.

 Nuevo Laredo is on the primary trade route connecting Canada, the United States and Mexico.
-Both Nuevo Laredo and Laredo, Texas are now the gateway to Mexico's burgeoning industrial complex, offering diverse markets, business opportunities and profit potential, which both business and industry cannot find anywhere else.
-Nuevo Laredo is the only Mexico/U.S. border city strategically positioned at the convergence of all land transportation systems.
-The main highway and railroad leading from Central Mexico through Mexico City, San Luis Potosí, Saltillo and Monterrey join with two major U.S. rail lines at Nuevo Laredo and major American highway Interstate 35, thus offering fast access to the most important metropolitan areas and seaports of Texas, as well as northern states and Canada.
-For more than a decade, Mexico's economic policies have greatly increased Mexico/U.S. trade and cross-border production in the Nuevo Laredo area.
+Nuevo Laredo is the only Mexico/U.S. border city positioned at the convergence of all land transportation systems.
+The main highway and railroad leading from Central Mexico through Mexico City, San Luis Potosí, Saltillo and Monterrey join with two major U.S. rail lines at Nuevo Laredo and major American highway Interstate 35, thus offering access to the most important metropolitan areas and seaports of Texas, as well as northern states and Canada.
+For more than a decade, Mexico's economic policies have increased Mexico/U.S. trade and cross-border production in the Nuevo Laredo area.

 There are three bridges in the Nuevo Laredo area: International Bridge #1 (the oldest), International Bridge #2 (also known as Juarez-Lincoln; no pedestrians), and International Bridge #3 (also known as the Free Trade or Libre Comercio Bridge, inaugurated in 1999, cargo only).
 There is also the Colombia-Solidarity (Solidaridad) Bridge (located about 20 mi northwest of the city in Colombia, Nuevo León).
 There are no urban areas on either side of this bridge.

 Nuevo Laredo is a strategic investment point.
 On this site there are six recognized industrial parks: Oradel Industrial Center, Longoria Industrial Park, Rio Bravo Industrial Park, Modulo Industrial America, FINSA Industrial Park, and Industrial Park Pyme.